redoio/.github/profile/README.md

 ### Our solution

-A rules-based and deterministic eligibility model that:
+A rules-based and deterministic eligibility model that:<br>
 (a).
 Embodies the principles of fairness, accountability and transparency<br>
 (b).
 Does not exacerbate existing biases (gender, race, age, etc.) in our society<br>

-Our source code is fully public and available here: https://github.com/redoio/resentencing_data_initiative
+Our source code is fully public and available here: https://github.com/redoio/resentencing_data_initiative.
+A sample dataset on the prison population acquired under the California Public Records Act is available here: https://github.com/redoio/prison_pop.

 ## Opportunities